 The shopping is good as well with plenty of department stores and small shopping centers.
 The Outlets at Legends and the Sparks Galleria are great places to shop.

 Sparks Heritage Museum and Cultural Center covers over 4,000 square feet and covers the history of Sparks since its early beginnings.
 The outdoor train exhibit over the road and next to an old schoolhouse is also interesting.
 Tours of each of these places are easy to arrange.

 If you want 4-star accommodation in Sparks, take a look at Best Western Plus that will have everything you want during your stay.
-It has a seasonal outdoor swimming pool, fitness center, a shared lounge and garden in Reno.
+It has a seasonal outdoor swimming pool, fitness center, a shared lounge, and garden in Reno.
 The property is set 0.9 mi from Great Basin Brewing, 3.7 mi from Bizarre Guitar and 3.7 mi from Reno-Sparks Livestock Events Center.
-The accommodations offers a 24-hour front desk, airport transfers, a concierge service and free WiFi.
+The accommodations offer a 24-hour front desk, airport transfers, a concierge service, and free WiFi.

 The National Register of Historic Places placed the University of Nevada Reno Historic District on its list in 1987.
 The District covers 40 acres and the buildings date back to 1886 through to 1945.
 The University itself opened in 1874 and today’s campus is almost 300 acres.
 This district is north of Downtown.

-Morrill Hall, built in 1886 in classic Italianate Victorian style, taking the name of Justin Smith Morrill, a Vermont Senator, whose work resulted in an Act allowing universities such as Reno to begin.
+Morrill Hall, built-in 1886 in classic Italianate Victorian-style, took the name of Justin Smith Morrill, a Vermont Senator, whose work resulted in an Act allowing universities such as Reno to begin.

 Lincoln Hall built a decade later was the original dormitory of the University and takes its name from President Abraham Lincoln.